-Kutaisi is the 3rd city of Georgia, and it’s much further east than Gori, at about 230 Km from Tbilisi, which could take between 2h30 and 3hours to do.
-It’s a quite long ride and you are probably better off making a 2 or even 3 days trip from Tbilisi – both because it’s far and it has many things to do and see.
+Kutaisi is the 3rd city of Georgia, and it’s much further east than Gori, at about 230 Km from Tbilisi, which could take between 2h30 and 3 hours to do.
+It’s a pretty long ride and you are probably better off making a 2 or even 3 days trip from Tbilisi – both because it’s far and it has many things to do and see.

-Borjomi became famous due to its mineral, volcanic salty waters, and baths.
-For centuries people come to Borjomi looking for the healing power of its waters and the natural beauty of the region.
+Borjomi became famous due to its mineral, salty volcanic waters, and baths.
+For centuries people have come to Borjomi looking for the healing power of its waters and the natural beauty of the region.

-The other thing we recommend you to do is a hike through the forest to the Sulphur water baths, where you can bath on natural hot springs.
-These have recently been renovated, but they exist for a long time.
-We really loved this, but then again, gives hot water and we are happy…
+The other thing we recommend you do is a hike through the forest to the Sulphur water baths, where you can bathe in natural hot springs.
+These have recently been renovated but have existed for a long time.
+We really loved this, but then again, you give us hot water, and we are happy…

 Rabati Castle in Akhaltsikhe

-The Rabati Castle was completely renovated in 2012 and it’s becoming a big tourist attraction in Georgia.
+The Rabati Castle was completely renovated in 2012, and it’s becoming a big tourist attraction in Georgia.
 Despite looking very recent, Rabati castle actually goes back to the 9th century, when it was known as the Lomisa Castle.
-It was later rebuilt by the ottomans.
-The older remaining buildings date from the 17th and 18th century.
+The ottomans later rebuilt it.
+The older remaining buildings date from the 17th and 18th centuries.

-Akhaltsikhe is found about 200 Km from Tbilisi which takes about 3 hours to complete.
-You can easily add the Rabati Castle to a day trip to the region, where you can also visit, Borjomi and Vardzia.
+Akhaltsikhe is found about 200 Km from Tbilisi, which takes about 3 hours to complete.
+You can easily add Rabati Castle to a day trip to the region and visit Borjomi and Vardzia.
 It’s a long but very filled day.

 Vardzia and Khertvisi Fortress

-Relatively close to Vardzia you can find the Khertvisi fortress, which is a nice added bonus to a Vardzia tour.
+Relatively close to Vardzia, you can find the Khertvisi fortress, which is a nice added bonus to a Vardzia tour.
 It’s regarded as one of the oldest in Georgia, but the year of its construction is unknown.
-Due to its strategical importance, Khertvisi was rebuilt several times.
-This fortress located high a hilltop is really majestic and perfect for pictures.
-Not many tours stop at this fortress, making this one quite special trip and much easier to do traveling independently.

 Kakheti wine region